FYSETC/FYSETC-Cheetah-v2/README.md

 ##### Change configuration

 You need to modify your `configuration.h` and `configuration_adv.h` according to your machine.
-You'd better change your configuration base on the configuration in github [cheetah v1.1](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3/FYSETC%20Cheetah)/[cheetah v1.2](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3/FYSETC%20Cheetah%201.2) or gitee [cheetah v1.1](https://gitee.com/fysetc/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3/FYSETC%20Cheetah)/[cheetah v1.2](https://gitee.com/fysetc/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3/FYSETC%20Cheetah%201.2).
-Then you can compile the firmware now.
+Then you can compile the firmware.

 #### 5.1.3 Compile the firmware